owlbarn/tutorial/book/maths/README.md

 `sici x`          (`si x`, `ci x`)
 ----------------- -----------------------------------------------------------
-: Integral functions {#tbl:maths:integral}
+: Special integral functions {#tbl:maths:integral}

-Dawson integrals is motivated by research on the electromagnetic radiation propagation across the surface of earth.
-The Fresnel integrals were originally used in the calculation of the electromagnetic field intensity in an environment where light bends around opaque objects.
-More recently, they have been used in the design of highways and railways, specifically their curvature transition zones.
-Other applications are roller coasters or calculating the transitions on a velodrome track to allow rapid entry to the bends and gradual exit. ([COPY](https://en.wikipedia.org/wiki/Fresnel_integral))

 ## Factorials

+After the functions, let's turn to a concept that we are familiar with: the *factorials*.
-The definition of *factorials* is simple:
+The definition of factorials is simple:

 $F(n) = n! = n \times (n - 1) \times (n-2) \ldots \times 1$

-The factorial function, together with several variants, are contained in the math module.
+The factorial function, together with several of its variants, are contained in the `Math` module.

 ----------------- -----------------------------------------------------------
 Function          Explanation